ameroyer/ameroyer.github.io/_posts/2018-03-01-alphacomplexes.markdown

 ### <i class="fa fa-circle" style="font-size:12px"></i> <i class="fa fa-circle" style="font-size:12px"></i> <i class="fa fa-circle" style="font-size:12px"></i> Alpha Complexes

-As we have seen in the previous example, the Delaunay triangluation yields a much more interesting result shape than the convex hull.
+As we have seen in the previous example, the Delaunay triangulation yields a much more interesting result shape than the convex hull.
 However, it produces a dense partition of the space and in particular doesn't recover <span class="keyword">topological information</span> from the shape such as holes or connected components.

-Alpha complexes are a susbset of the Delaunay Triangulation that tackles this issue.
+Alpha complexes are a subset of the Delaunay Triangulation that tackles this issue.
 As previously, we will use a dual structure.
 More specifically, Alpha complexes are defined as the dual construction of the <span class="keyword">restricted Voronoi diagram</span>, $$Vor_r(S)$$.
 Which is simply the intersection of the Voronoi diagram with balls of radius $$r$$ centered on every point in $$S$$.

 \begin{align}
 Vor_r(S) = \left[ V_x \cap B_{r}(x),\ \forall x \in S \right]